mlaitinen/documentation/content/applications/productivity/discuss/overview/get_started.rst

 You can also create :doc:`public and private channels <team_communication>`.

-Mentions in the chat and on the Chatter
+Mentions in the chat and on the chatter
 ---------------------------------------

-| To mention a user within a chat or the chatter type *@user-name*; to refer to a channel, type
+To mention a user within a chat or the chatter type *@user-name*; to refer to a channel, type *#channel-name*.
+A notification is sent to the user mentioned either to the *Inbox* or through an email, depending on the settings.
-  *#channel-name*.
-| A notification is sent to the user mentioned either to his *Inbox* or through email, depending
-  on his settings.

 .. image:: get_started/chat_windows.png
    :align: center